Leigh Arnold

-Leigh Arnold (born Megan Leigh Arnold) is an Irish actress.
-A native of Foxrock, County Dublin, Arnold is known for her role of Dr Clodagh Delaney in the Irish TV series The Clinic.
+Leigh Arnold (born Megan Leigh Arnold) was an Irish actress.
+A native of Foxrock, County Dublin, Arnold was known for her role of Dr Clodagh Delaney in the Irish TV series The Clinic.

 Early life

 Arnold was a pupil of St Andrew's College in Dublin and took a degree in psychology and psychoanalysis at LSB College Dublin.
 In 2001, she was accepted to the American Academy of Dramatic Arts in New York.

 Career

 Film and TV

 Arnold landed the role of Dr Clodagh Delaney on the Irish TV series The Clinic, a multi award-winning drama for RTÉ.
 There were seven series from 2003 to 2009.
 She starred as Una in Terry McMahons Charlie Casanova in 2010, and played Catriona in TV3's Deception in 2012.

 In 2010, she appeared on Celebrity Salon on TV3.
 After spending time raising her children, in 2023 Arnold went back to work by starring as Margaret in The Spin, directed by Michael Head.